HiddevH/HAsmartirrigation/docs/index.md

 - **Professional Grade**: Uses the same data Dutch agricultural professionals rely on
 - **Zero Configuration**: Automatic enhancement with intelligent PyETO fallback
 - **Location Specific**: High-resolution gridded data for precise calculations
+- **⚠️ Timing Optimization**: Change calculation time from default 23:00 to 06:00 for optimal Makkink data usage

 [Learn more about KNMI Makkink Enhancement →](knmi-makkink-enhancement.html)

+**Note**: Smart Irrigation weather updates begin immediately upon restart and repeat at configured intervals.
+For optimal timing with daily updates, restart the integration at your preferred update start time.

 Note that this integration does not control your irrigation system - it merely calculates durations and you are expected to build an [automation](https://jeroenterheerdt.github.io/HAsmartirrigation/usage-automations.html) to interact with your irrigation system.